-- 19. (1) Where the National Commissioner makes an application for the declaration of an infrastructure as a critical infrastructure, the application must, subject to subsection (3), be made in the prescribed form and manner and submitted to the Critical Infrastructure Council for consideration. - (2) After consideration of the application in terms of subsection (1), the Council must submit the application to the Minister for his or her decision. - (3) Where the National Commissioner intends to make an application to have any infrastructure declared as critical infrastructure, the National Commissioner must- - (a) notify the person in control of the infrastructure, in the prescribed form and 50 manner, of the intention of the National Commissioner; - (b) afford the person in control of the infrastructure an opportunity to make written representations on any aspect relating to the intended application of the National Commissioner; - (c) consider the representations of the person in control of the infrastructure; and 55 - (d) within seven days of taking a decision on whether or not to proceed with the application, notify the person in control of the infrastructure in writing of such decision.
+- 19. (1) Where the National Commissioner identifies for possible declaration- - (a) infrastructure under the control of or occupied by a provincial government department, he or she must advise the relevant head of the department in the province to lodge an application in terms of section 18; or - (b) government infrastructure, he or she must lodge an application in accordance 45 with subsection (2) - (2) Where the National Commissioner makes an application for the declaration of government infrastructure as critical infrastructure, the application must, subject to section 18(4) and subsection (4), be made in the prescribed form and manner and submitted to the Critical Infrastructure Council for consideration. - (3) After consideration of the application in terms of subsection (2), the Council must submit the application to the Minister for his or her decision. - (4) Where the National Commissioner intends to make an application referred to in subsection (1)(b), the National Commissioner must- - (a) notify the relevant head of a Government department who is the person in 55 control of the infrastructure, in the prescribed form and manner, of the intention of the National Commissioner; - (b) afford the person referred to in paragraph (a) an opportunity to submit written representations within 60 days on any aspect relating to the intended application of the National Commissioner; - (c) consider the representations referred to in paragraph (b); and